Skip to content

 The number of colors in the palette.

-pose_palette array
+pose_palette ndarray

 A specific color palette array with dtype np.uint8.